DreamsInHD/YouTubeFilter/README.md

 The YouTube Data API was not intended for such specific filtering, so if you use a filter like 'max 10 views and min 10 dislikes', loading might take a while.

-If you'd like to use this code, don't forget to replace the gradle property with your own Api key in the class YouTubeFetcher
+If you'd like to use this code, don't forget to replace the gradle property with your own Api key in the class YouTubeFetcher.

 # Screenshots